seed-rs/seed-homepage/markdown/fetch.md

 We use the [seed::Request](https://docs.rs/seed/0.1.12/seed/fetch/struct.Request.html) struct to make HTTP requests in the browser, wrapping the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-To use this, we need to include `futures = "^0.1.20"` in `Cargo.toml`.
+To use this, we need to include `futures = "^0.1.26"` in `Cargo.toml`.
 The [Fetch module](https://docs.rs/seed/0.2.3/seed/fetch/index.html) is standalone: It can be used with any wasm-bindgen program.

-Example, where we update the state on initial load:
+Example, where we update the state on initial load (similar to the `server_interaction` example in the repo) from a server.
+It demonstrates a `GET` request, and deserializing JSON data.
 ```rust
 use futures::Future;
 use serde::{Serialize, Deserialize};